 The flat had two large main rooms.
-From the first room, a small round balcony jutted out from under an overhanging arch above page street.
-The second, larger room, through double french doors, was lit by a huge vertical window that looked up Ashbury towards Haight Street.
-Next to that a tall bay window projected out around the corner of the room to an ornate fireplace with ornamental mantels and intricate tile-work framing a small gas heater with an open burner behind its decorative metal front.
+From the first room a small round balcony jutted out from under an overhanging arch above page street.
+The second larger room, through double french doors, was lit by a huge vertical window that looked up Ashbury towards Haight Street.
+Next to that an equally tall bay window projected out around the corner of the room to an ornate fireplace with ornamental mantels and intricate tile-work framing a small gas heater with an open burner behind its decorative metal front.

-Past a full length, inset, beveled mirror, was a small kitchen that looked to have been a walk-in closet at one time.
-Another door led into a commodious bathroom, where a high ceiling soared up above an extra long, claw-foot bathtub.
+Past a full length beveled mirror was a small kitchen that looked to have been a walk-in closet at one time.
+Another door led into a commodious bathroom, where a high ceiling soared up above an extra long claw-foot bathtub.

-After thoroughly cleaning the flat, I proceeded to paint the two main rooms a pale olive green, with a darker shade for the woodwork and trim, mixing my own paint to get just the right hues.
-I painted the bathroom a rich shade of vaginal, reddish pink with darker red trim, and did the tiny kitchen in deep blue.
+After thoroughly cleaning the flat I proceeded to paint the two main rooms, mixing my own paint to get just the right hues — a pale olive green, with a darker shade for the woodwork and trim.
+I painted the bathroom a rich shade of vaginal reddish pink with darker red trim, and did the tiny kitchen in deep blue.

-On Mcallister Street in the Fillmore district down the hill from the Haight, a trove of secondhand furniture stores provided me with mission oak furniture for a few dollars apiece and old oriental carpets in soft, faded shades with sensuous, intertwining floral patterns, whose psychedelic quality I never tired of looking at.
+On Mcallister Street in the Fillmore district, down the hill from the Haight, a trove of secondhand furniture stores provided me with sturdy mission oak furniture for a few dollars apiece and old oriental style carpets in soft faded shades, with sensuous intertwining floral patterns whose psychedelic quality I never tired of looking at.

-While I was hauling furniture up the stairs, I met the lady who occupied the flat opposite mine on the same floor.
+While I was hauling furniture up the stairs I met the lady who occupied the flat opposite mine on the same floor.
 Her name was Mary Pat and, as I was to learn later, she was an LSD dealer of some repute.
-She was nice looking, about my age (twentythree), petite but voluptuous, with sharp features, short, black hair, eye-shadow and heavy makeup over pale skin.
-All she ever wore were short black slips, dark patterned nylons and shiny, black pumps.
-When she went out she put on large, dark sunglasses and donned a black trench coat over her slip.
+She was nice looking, about my age (twentythree), petite but voluptuous, with sharp features, short black hair, and eye-shadow and heavy makeup over pale skin.
+All she ever wore was short black slips, dark patterned nylons and shiny black pumps.
+When she went out she put on large dark sunglasses and donned a black trench coat over her slip.

 Like Crowley, Ned reveled in all things magical and arcane, hinting of mysteries beyond the kin of ordinary mortals.
 Women invariably described Ned as “creepy” and were afraid to be left alone with him.
-He was of average build, angular, with a high, pointed forehead and straight, greasy-looking black hair.
-He told me he’d been discharged from the army on psychological grounds, but he made it sound like it was all part of some larger, hidden plan.
+He was of average build, angular, with a high pointed forehead, pale skin, and straight greasy-looking black hair.
+He told me he’d been discharged from the army on psychological grounds, but he made it sound like it was all part of some larger hidden plan.

 Ned introduced me to the Tarot cards.
 As an artist I found their suggestive imagery and associations fascinating.
 I immediately went downtown to a tiny “magick” store and bought several different versions of them.

-Lacking curtains, I’d been thinking of painting something on the big, south-facing window with water soluble tempera paint, as I’d done on the windows in my last apartment in San Jose.
-Playing with the Tarot cards, it occurred to me that they would be a ideal subject to paint on the window, which was just the right shape for a tarot card — over six feet tall and four feet wide.
+Lacking curtains, I’d been thinking of painting something on the big south-facing window with water soluble tempera paint, as I’d done on the windows in my last apartment in San Jose.
+Playing with the Tarot cards it occurred to me that they would be an ideal subject to paint on that window, which was just the right shape for a tarot card, over six feet tall and almost four feet wide.

 I held the card up towards the window and squinted.
 Perfect.
 The two large widow panes exactly fit the composition.
 In the lower pane, two naked figures, Adam and Eve, stood on either side of a distant blue mountain.
-In the upper pane, under a yellow sun with descending rays, an androgynous winged angel with autumnal leaves for hair, sat on a cloud with hands out-stretched, as if to join the pair of lovers below.
+In the upper pane, under a stylized yellow sun and descending rays, an androgynous winged angel with autumnal leaves for hair sat on a cloud with hands out-stretched, as if to join the pair of lovers below.

-I’ve always been good at copying things freehand, so painting the large image on the window, using high-quality tempera colors, was easy.
+I’ve always been good at copying things freehand, so painting the large image on the window with high-quality tempera colors was easy.
 When it was finished I thought it looked even better than the original, especially from down below in the street at night when the interior lights lit it up like stained glass.